Chickery's Travels

 • Call Ahead.
 Don’t wait until you arrive and end up being disappointed.
 Ask the question, be clear about any restrictions.
 I’ve encountered campgrounds, particularly on beaches, that don’t allow pets of any kind in certain areas.

 • Be Honest.
-If your dog is a mix breed, and one of the “mixes” is on the restricted list you may just want to pass on the campground.
+If your dog is a mixed breed, and one of the “mixes” is on the restricted list you may just want to pass on the campground.
 It’s not worth the misunderstanding and headache that can occur later if the camp host visually identifies your dog as restricted.

 • Seek out Possible Exemptions.
 Service dogs are routinely exempted from the restrictions.
 However, don’t try to bend the rules and identify your dog as a service animal for these purposes.
 It makes it harder for people who truly need service animals.